Iodoform: Natural occurrence

-The angel's bonnet mushroom contains iodoform, and shows its characteristic odor.
+The angel's bonnet mushroom contains iodoform, and induces its characteristic odor.

 Applications

 The compound finds small-scale use as a disinfectant.
-Around the beginning of the 20th century, it was used in medicine as a healing and antiseptic dressing for wounds and sores and, although this use is now largely superseded by superior antiseptics, it is still used in otolaryngology in the form of bismuth subnitrate iodoform paraffin paste (BIPP) as an antiseptic packing for cavities.
-It is the active ingredient in many ear powders for dogs and cats, along with zinc oxide and propionic acid, which are used to prevent infection and facilitate removal of ear hair.
+Around the beginning of the 20th century, it was used in medicine as a healing and antiseptic dressing for wounds and sores and, although this use is now largely superseded by safer antiseptics, it is still used in otolaryngology in the form of bismuth subnitrate iodoform paraffin paste (BIPP) as an antiseptic packing for cavities.
+It is the active ingredient in many ear powders for dogs and cats, along with zinc oxide and boric acid, which are used to prevent infection and facilitate removal of ear hair.